-In this career summary, you will find out what the job of An Alcohol Drug Counselor is about and what it is like.
+In this career summary, you will find out what the job of a Substance Abuse and Behavioral Disorder Counselor is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Substance Abuse and Behavioral Disorder Counselors counsel and advise individuals with alcohol, tobacco, drug, or other problems, such as gambling and eating disorders.
 May counsel individuals, families, or groups or engage in prevention programs.

 Certified Alcohol Drug Counselors with little to no experience tend to make between $27890 and $35860 while the more experienced ones can earn over $62880 per year.

 Top 5 paying states

 One of the easiest ways to increase your salary as a Substance Abuse and Behavioral Disorder Counselor is to move to a higher paying state like UT.
 Right now, the highest paying states for Certified Alcohol Drug Counselors are UT, AK, DC, OR and NJ.

 However a higher pay at UT doesn’t guarantee that you will make more because the living expenses at UT might be twice as high than where you are currently at now.